 Tasman bags is designed and created by Astrid Stoltenborg.
 She has worked as a product developer for various furniture producers including Moooi, Pastoe and Piet Boon.
-In Tasman bags her need to design and create comes together.
-Sculpting, creating bags and more general investigate how things are made, has kept her busy from an early age.
+In “Tasman bags “ her need to design and create folds together.
+Sculpting, creating bags , willing to explore and open minded, Astrid has always been keen on how things are made.
+This has has kept her busy from an early age on.

 Tasman bags started with an idea of making a bag together with her hobby of sculpturing.
 These two came together during the modelling course in the beautiful van Manenburg atelier.
 Under the watchful eye of sculptors Amiran Djanasshvili and Dick Aerts, the Tasman sculpture was born.